 One of the best ways to and uniqueness to your home is by using architectural salvage pieces.
-Old cornices, old windows, peices of crown molding, all can be repurposed to give your home a unique timeless look.
-And the best part is, reusing something that would otherwise go to the dump is an easy way of being eco-friendly.
+Old cornices, old windows, and pieces of crown molding all can be repurposed to give your home a unique timeless look.
+And the best part is, reusing something that would otherwise go to the dump is an easy way to be eco-friendly.

-Architectural pieces can be found anywhere for any price.
-Your best bet is to check local auctions, estate sales, Craigslist, ebay (like that mantel above, bidding starts at $40; or the old farm window, $19.99), or the newspaper.
-I know a woman who got a free claw-foot bathtub because she asked a neighbor who was renovating their house if she could peruse their dump site.
-My mom scored 20 old farm windows, like the one above, for FREE because she read the newspaper.
+I know a woman who got a free claw-foot bathtub because she asked a neighbor who was renovating if she could peruse their dump site.
+My mom scored 20 old farm windows for free because she read the newspaper.